frlender/react-save-session/README.md

 ```shell
 npm i react-save-session
 ```
 This repo is created using create-react-app.
-After downloading this repo and install dependancies with `npm install`, run `npm start` to start an example on how to use these components.
+After downloading and install dependancies with `npm install`, run `npm start` to start an example on how to use this package.

 ## Usage
 ```TypeScript